ajitagupta/student-management-system/README.md

 To enable mapping between Java code and database we create a Plain Old Object Class (POJO).
 For each table there is a corresponding POJO class.
 This is the convention.

-For our case we just need one Student POJO since we have only one table in our database.
+For our case we just need one Student POJO since we have only one table `students` in our database.

 ## Screenshots